dcunited001/dcunited001.github.io/_drafts/merits-and-faults-of-intellectual-property-endgame-scenarios.md

 - need to explore more about the merits/faults of final distributions of intellectual property holdings.
-  - how to state this in a thesis?
   - this is the interesting idea here, but

 The capacity of the human mind seems infinite.
 The capacity for our